WHICH HOSPITALS DO YOU PERFORM SURGERY AT?

-Dr Smallcombe understands that your time is precious and therefore strives to run an efficient, friendly and organised clinic.
+We understands your time is precious and therefore we strive to run an efficient, friendly and organised clinic.

-As a new patient, you can expect to be at the practice for approximately 2 hours in total.
+As a new patient, you can expect to be at the practice for approximately two hours in total.

 Your appointment typically commences with you meeting one of the expert clinical optometrists or technicians, who will perform preliminary testing and administer dilating eye drops.

 WHAT DO I NEED TO BRING ALONG WITH ME?

 For your initial consultation, please assist the administration team by bringing the following:

 - Referral letter from your General Practitioner, Optometrist or Medical Specialist